davenquinn/export-artboards/README.md

 Node JS is required to build; run `npm install` to get required modules for bundling executable, and then run `make` to build. `make test` both builds and attempts to export a test document containing two artboards to PNG.
+The script currently works only on Mac OS but an alternative implementation for Windows could be created using COM scripting, potentially using the same API.